Sergey80/scala-samples/README.md

 But if we want just remind ourselves something we already knew, then is better just look at code sample.
 You could easily change it and play with it and see what's going on.

-In this case "the thing" is:
+In this case "the thing" is: q

 Scala Language (lang folder)
 and its satellites technologies, such as ScalaJS, Apache Spark, Akka and more.